rabbitmq/rabbitmq-website/site/upgrade.md

 the release notes of all versions between the one currently deployed and the target one in order to find out about changes which could impact your workload and resource usage.

-### <a id="stats-db-in-3.6.7" class="anchor" href="#stats-db-in-3.6.7">Management stats DB in RabbitMQ 3.6.7</a>

-In RabbitMQ versions before `3.6.7` all management stats in a cluster were collected on a single node (the stats DB node).
-This put a lot of additional load on this node.
-Starting with RabbitMQ `3.6.7` each cluster node stores its own stats.
-It means that metrics (e.g. rates) for each node are stored and calculated locally.
-Therefore all nodes will consume a bit more memory and CPU resources to handle that.
-The benefit is that there is no single overloaded stats node.

-When an HTTP API request comes in, the stats are aggregated on the node which handles the request.
-If HTTP API requests are not distributed between cluster nodes, it can put some additional load on that node's CPU and memory resources.
-In practice stats database-related overload is a thing of the past.

-Individual node resource usage change is workload-specific.
-The best way to measure it is by reproducing a comparable workload in a temporary QA environment before upgrading production systems.

-### <a id="memory-reporting-in-3.6.11" class="anchor" href="#memory-reporting-in-3.6.11">Memory reporting accuracy in RabbitMQ 3.6.11</a>

-In RabbitMQ versions before `3.6.11` memory used by the node was calculated using a runtime-provided mechanism that's not very precise.
-The actual memory allocated by the
-OS process usually was higher.

-Starting with RabbitMQ `3.6.11` a number of strategies is available.
-On Linux, MacOS, and BSD systems, operating system facilities will be used to compute the total amount of memory allocated by the node.
-It is possible to go back to the previous strategy, although that's not recommended.
-See the [Memory Usage guide](memory-use.html) for details.

-After upgrading from a version prior to `3.6.11` to `3.6.11` or later, the memory usage reported by the management UI will increase.
-The effective node memory footprint didn't actually change but the calculation is now more accurate and no longer underreports.

-Nodes that often hovered around their RAM high watermark will see more frequent memory alarms and publishers will be blocked more often.
-On the upside this means that RabbitMQ nodes are less likely to be killed by the out-of-memory (OOM) mechanism of the OS.

 ## <a id="clusters" class="anchor" href="#clusters">Single Node and Cluster Upgrades</a>